 The remote working era has emphasised the need for effective communications.
 On the one hand, synchronous forms of communication like VoIP are critical, but dynamic methods of asynchronous options have also become increasingly essential.

 This blog will give a full overview of asynchronous communication and how it can improve productivity in the workplace.
-However, if there’s a specific topic you’re particularly interested in, you can use the quick links below to jump to a particular section of the article.

 To make the differentiation crystal clear, synchronous communication is when two or more parties communicate in real-time - this includes video conferencing and the common phone call.
 Prime examples of asynchronous communication, conversely, are collaboration tools and messaging platforms, which provide more flexible means for distributed teams to work together efficiently.